Search the Community

 Found 4 results

-Ravien’s Critical Temperature Gauge version 22.214.171.124 A plugin showing a temperature gauge and which part is going to blow up first.
-Also, can display temperature values in a part’s right-click menu.
-Localization: English, Spanish, Russian, Chinese Known issues: A few second hang-up can occur at the first appearance of the settings window since the mod still uses the old GUI system.
+Ravien’s Critical Temperature Gauge version 188.8.131.52 Displays the temperature gauge when the temperature approaches the critical level for the craft.
+Highlights the critical part and/or displays its name Shows temperature values of any part in the right-click menu Localization: English, Spanish, Russian, Chinese Known issues: Settings window does not scale with the UI.
 Available via CKAN.
-Download from GitHub: https://github.com/formicant/CriticalTemperatureGauge/releases Source: https://github.com/formicant/CriticalTemperatureGauge Dependencies: Module Manager Originally created by @Ravien.
-Continued by me since version 126.96.36.199.
+Download from GitHub: https://github.com/formicant/CriticalTemperatureGauge/releases Source: https://github.com/formicant/CriticalTemperatureGauge Supported mods: Click-Through Blocker Toolbar Controller Toolbar (only with Toolbar Controller) Dependencies: none.
+Originally created by @Ravien.
+Continued by me since version 184.108.40.206.
 Original forum thread by Ravien.
 License: GNU GPL v3.
 Version history:

 Hello everyone, I'm currently working at my first mod, and have not found any information on this: How would I go about finding the current heat flow through a part?
 Also, am I able to change the parameters of other modules of the part on the fly?
 Many thanks in advance